alu0101133201/pipeline_dwarfSpheroidals/README.md

 ##### Sergio Guerra Arencibia
 ###### Date: 16-09-24

-This repository contains the source code of a pipeline implemented for reducing astronomical data from small aperture (around 10/15 cm) and large FOV telescopes (amateur telescopes).
+This repository contains the source code of a pipeline implemented for reducing astronomical data from small aperture and large FOV telescopes.
 The purpose of the pipeline is to reduce and produce low-surface brightness friendly data.

 ### Software requirements